Wonderful Novels That Bring India to Life

 The Man-Eater of Malgudi by R.K.
 Narayan

-“The Man-Eater of Malgudi” by R.K.
-Narayan tells the story of Nataraj, a peaceful printer in the small town of Malgudi, whose life is upended when a taxidermist named Vasu moves into his attic.
+R.K.
+Narayan’s “The Man-Eater of Malgudi” tells the story of Nataraj, a quiet printer in the familiar town of Malgudi.
+His peaceful life gets completely disrupted when Vasu, a forceful taxidermist, moves into the room above his shop.
+Vasu is aggressive and selfish.

-It features Narayan’s usual mix of humor and thoughtful storytelling.
+It has Narayan’s characteristic blend of gentle humor and thoughtful observation.

 17. 17